elixir-lang/elixir/README.md

     Example.public_method           % => 13
     Example.calling_public_method   % => 13
     Example.calling_public_method2  % => 13

-A public method can be called from another module, as long as it is a remote call:

-    module Invoker
-      mixin Example

-      % This won't work (it won't even compile) because, as we saw
-      % previously, it will attempt to call public_method locally.
-      % def calling_public_method
-      %   public_method
-      % end

-      def calling_public_method
-        self.public_method
-      end
-    end

-    Invoker.public_method          % => 13
-    Invoker.calling_public_method  % => 13

 Private methods are the ones accessible just through a local call.
 This means a module cannot access private methods from other modules even after adding them as `mixin` or as `proto`.